Krishna-543/Customer-Purchase-Pattern-Analysis/README.md

 * ⚠️ At Risk
 * 😴 Lost Customers

-This segmentation helps businesses improve customer retention and develop targeted marketing strategies.

 ---

 ## 📊 Visualizations

-The project includes visualizations such as:
+The notebook includes visualizations for:

 * Monthly Revenue Trend
 * Top 10 Products by Revenue